BitFlipScope: Scalable Fault Localization and Recovery for Bit-Flip Corruptions in LLMs

 Once the corrupted block has been identified, BitFlipScope applies lightweight performance recovery mechanisms to mitigate the impact of the fault without requiring fine-tuning or retraining.
 An overview of the recovery stage is shown in Fig.~\ref{fig:overview}(c).
 The recovery strategy differs slightly depending on whether a clean reference model is available.

 \paragraph{Self-Referential Setting} When no clean reference model exists, we cannot directly restore corrupted parameters.
-Instead, we employ inference-time adjustment mechanisms that reduce the influence of the faulty block on the model’s forward computation.
+Instead, we employ inference-time adjustment mechanisms that reduce the influence of the faulty block on the model’s forward computation.Large language models exhibit significant block-level redundancy, where neighbouring transformer blocks generate highly similar representations such that removing selected blocks results in minimal changes to perplexity and overall accuracy \cite{song2024sleb}.
 Specifically, we leverage the same residual-scaling mechanism used for localization: by attenuating the corrupted block’s residual contribution, the model’s predictions can be stabilized and partially corrected.
 This approach selectively suppresses the block’s abnormal computation while leaving the remaining network unchanged, providing a practical and low-cost mitigation method suitable for real-world deployments where reference models or retraining resources may be unavailable.

 \paragraph{Differential Setting} When a clean model is available, BitFlipScope can undertake more targeted recovery.
 After the corrupted block and faulty sublayer are identified, the parameters of the clean model serve as a ground-truth reference that allows us to restore the affected tensors directly.
 This correction is performed at the granularity indicated by the localization stage, replacing only the corrupted parameters while preserving all other weights.
 This targeted restoration avoids the need for global retraining, restores the model’s functional behavior, and ensures minimal disruption to the remaining computation graph.